tanivelisse/Cute-Robot-Dancers/README.md

 MVP

-1. There should be a start page with the intructions, the characters and the start button.
+1. There should be a start page with the instructions, the characters and the start button.
-2. The game must have a minumum of two characters.
+2. The game must have a minimum of two characters.
 2. Each character must be able to perform 3 dance moves.
-4. After 3 rounds palyers will find out the winner.
+4. After 3 rounds players will find out the winner.
 5. The game should have a restart option to begin a new game.